Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Introduction

 Finally, we note that several papers study one-hidden-layer or two-layer neural networks with different structures under Gaussian input.
 For example, \cite{goel2018learning} studied the overlapping convolutional neural network, \cite{li2017convergence} studied a two-layer feedforward networks with ReLU activations and identity mapping, and \cite{feizi2017porcupine} introduced the Porcupine Neural Network.
-Very recently, several papers \cite{allen2018convergence,du2018gradient,zou2018stochastic} declared global convergence of gradient descent for optimizing deep neural networks in the over-parameterized regime.
-These results are not directly comparable to ours since both the networks and the loss functions are different.